 3. You never get lost when traveling by bus to Ladakh

 The bus drivers and conductors will do their job.
 You’ll get from point A to point B. Also, the drivers have made this trip so many times that they know all the best places to stop.
-They will know from experience how much time to devote for a stop.
+They will know from experience how much time to devote to a stop.
 Staying too long on high altitude places can cause AMS.
 I can tell you from experience that these are the biggest concerns when you’re planning and researching your trip to Ladakh.

 And, having these biggest concern points off your plate makes you concentrate your efforts on what truly matters – experiencing Ladakh to its fullest.
 Other things that will be perfectly planned would be food stoppages, adequate water availability – and knowledgeable minds, keeping an eye on your health.
 Isn’t that just wonderful?